EthChil/MHacks2017/README.md

 For both the field labelled "Editor URL: and the field labelled "Resolver API URL" enter in this web adress http://www.snailmailspeedup.com/api.html
 Now click "Add Enhancement"

-Snail Mail Speedup will now be with your mixmax enhancements
+Snail Mail Speedup will now be with your mixmax enhancements.

+For more infomation visit our website at https://www.snailmailspeedup.com/api.html